 Volunteers spend hours pouring over bids to get the best prices, sorting supplies, gathering exactly what teachers request for each student, registering students, and handing out supplies when families come to pick them up.
 Everything is done by volunteers.
 None of the donations are used to pay staff.

 Because of the limited funds, the supplies must be purchased at the best possible prices.
-Wal-Mart and Office Everything in Claremore match prices when they can.
+Wal-Mart and Office Everything in Claremore match prices when they are able.
 Due to careful planning and shopping around, the cost per child dropped substantially in 2017.

 Our records for the program go back to 2002.
 Between 2002 and 2017 the Rogers County School Supply Program has provided school supplies to more than 36,600 students students at a total cost of more than a half a million dollars.